-Inventec commits itself to comply with the Electronic Industry Code of Conduct (EICC).
-And Inventec expects our suppliers will also comply with the policies including no “conflict Minerals” policy.
-For more information about EICC, please visit below web links: http://www.eicc.info
+Inventec commits itself to comply with the Responsible Business Alliance (RBA) Code of Conduct, and Inventec expects our suppliers will also comply with the policies including no “conflict minerals” policy.
+For more information about RBA, please visit the web link: http://www.responsiblebusiness.org/

 Conflict minerals(including tin, tantalum, tungsten and gold)originating from the Democratic Republic of the Congo (DRC) or adjoining countries are mined and sold under the control of armed groups to finance conflict characterized by extreme levels of violence, such as human right abuses.
 USA passed the Dodd-Frank Act and enacted Section 1502 of the Act to require certain companies to disclose their use of conflict minerals if those minerals are “necessary to the functionality or production of a product” manufactured by those companies.